You can drop off your batteries for recycling at Solana Center.

 Batteries are useful.
-You can use them to power computers, cell phones, music players, flashlights, Nerf blasters… but after so many uses, they don’t work anymore, and at some point, even a ReZap alkaline battery reviver isn’t going to do any good.
+You can use them to power computers, cell phones, music players, flashlights, toys… but after so many uses, they don’t work anymore.
 All batteries eventually reach a point where they will no longer hold a charge.
 Also, batteries are not accepted at landfills.
 Luckily, most batteries can be recycled!

 What kinds of batteries can be recycled?